GeoNode/geonode/docs/new_docs/contribute_docu.rst

 Now a black box will appear where you can add your comments.
 To save the file, hit the green *Commit New File* button at the bottom.

-**Add images**

-If you want to add some images to your documentation, you have to do some more initial steps.

 Add images
 ----------

+This section is about about adding images to your documentation.
+Providing that you've read and done the steps described above you can now follow those further steps.

 **Install and set up Git**